frankiearzu/DSMTools/EdgeTx_Firmware/DSMP_FIXES/readme.md

     - DSMP v1 firmware:  so far, no good results.
     - DSMP v2 firmware:  FP works as expected

-5. TODO: Test PWM/PPM Interface

-6. TODO: Suport Ch order AETR -> TAER conversion.
+5. Suport Ch order AETR -> TAER conversion.
-    - DSMP v1 firmware: can be done at the TX
-    - DSMP v2 firmware: could be supported by the v2 firmware
+    - DSMP: All done in the TX, option on the module to turn on AETR inputs, instead of the default TAER.
+The mode will show in the status of the module.

+6. TODO: Test PWM/PPM Interface

 7. DSMP v2 firmware: Reseach option for bootloader, so that firmware can be updated from EdgeTX.